pannaga3009/Design-Patterns-Problems/README.md

 The __new__ method ensures that only one instance of the Logger class is created.
 When Logger() is called, the class checks if an instance already exists.
 If not, it creates one; otherwise, it returns the existing instance.

+# Factory Pattern:

+Provides an interface for creating objects in a super class but allows subclasses to alter the type of objects that will be created.
+It decouples the client code from the specific classes it needs to instantiate.

+## Explanation of Document_Factory.py
+Document is an abstract base class (ABC) with an abstract method create.

+WordDocument, PDFDocument, and ExcelDocument are concrete implementations of the Document class.

+DocumentFactory is a factory class with a static method get_document that returns an instance of the requested document type.
+The DocumentFactory class contains a static method get_document that returns the appropriate document type based on the input, allowing the client code to remain decoupled from the specific implementations.
+This allows the client code to create objects without needing to know the specific class of object being created.